LEFT: Learnable Fusion of Tri-view Tokens for Unsupervised Time Series Anomaly Detection: Experiments

 \subsection{Detection Results}

-We evaluate LEFT on seven real-world TSAD benchmarks and compare it with 19 competitive baselines, as reported in Table~\ref{tab_main_results}.
+We evaluate LEFT on seven real-world TSAD benchmarks and compare it with 21 competitive baselines, as reported in Table~\ref{tab_main_results}.
 Across datasets with varied dynamics and anomaly types, LEFT achieves stronger ranking-based detection quality under both VUS-PR and VUS-ROC.
-LEFT improves both metrics on every benchmark relative to the strongest baseline in Table~\ref{tab_main_results}.
-Averaged over all datasets, LEFT improves by about 0.023 in VUS-ROC and 0.024 in VUS-PR over the best baseline (highlighted with underlining).
-Relative to the corresponding best-baseline averages (highlighted with underlining), this corresponds to improve about 3.50\% in VUS-ROC and 6.90\% in VUS-PR.
-The largest gains appear on SMAP, where LEFT improves VUS-ROC by 13.55\% and VUS-PR by 19.61\%, which matches the setting where cross-view and cross-scale evidence are especially important.
-Additional evaluation metrics are reported in Appendix~\ref{sec_main_results_details_appendix}, where LEFT consistently outperforms the baselines.
+As shown in Table~\ref{tab_main_results}, LEFT improves both metrics on every benchmark over the strongest baseline (underlined), with average gains of about 0.023 in both VUS-ROC and VUS-PR.
+Relative to the strongest baseline on each dataset, LEFT improves VUS-ROC by about 3.45\% and VUS-PR by about 6.45\% on average.
+The largest relative gains appear on SMAP, where LEFT improves VUS-ROC by 13.55\% and VUS-PR by 16.70\% relative to the strongest baseline.

+For a comprehensive comparison, we report additional evaluation metrics in Table~\ref{tab_main_results_details}.
+We include AUC-ROC (AUC-R), AUC-PR (AUC-P), Range-AUC-ROC (R-A-R), Range-AUC-PR (R-A-P), Accuracy (Acc), and Standard F1 (F1).
+Here we compare only with CrossAD~\cite{li_crossad_nodate}, since it is the best-performing baseline in our main results (see Table~\ref{tab_main_results}).
+The results show that LEFT performs strongly across these metrics, which further supports its effectiveness for time series anomaly detection.